 If you’ll be paying with insurance- start with your insurance’s website- their listings of in-network providers should be a good starting point.

 Once you have some names, it’s time to reach out.
-Try not to get set on one therapist based on recommendations or what you’ve found online, as good therapists will often be booked solid.
+Try not to get your mind set on working with a specific therapist based on recommendations or what you’ve found online- good therapists are often be booked solid.
 If the therapist is full and you are not in crisis, you can ask for a spot on a waiting list.

-Historically, a phonecall to the office was the “right” way to make initial contact with a new therapist- but now it’s generally very okay, if an email address is listed, to make initial contact and schedule the first session via email.
+Historically, a phonecall to the office was the “right” way to make initial contact with a new therapist- but now it’s generally very okay to make initial contact and schedule the first session via email.

 If it helps, it is okay to come in with a list of questions or concerns.
 Your list can be a really good place to start.
 It’s also ok to show up without anything to talk about!
 Therapists often have a structure they follow for the first session or two- so know that you are NOT responsible for filling the space.